If you’re in a hurry and don’t have time to read the entire article, we chose Crazy Cups Seasonal Hot Chocolate as our favourite Keurig hot chocolate.

 A lot of brands are sneaky about sugars on the nutrition label.
-Sure, a little bit of sugar is harmless and can give the hot chocolate more flavour – but everything is fine in moderation, and those with medical conditions such as diabetes, need to be cautious.
+Sure, a little bit of sugar is harmless and can give the hot chocolate more flavour – but everything is fine in moderation.

 Many pods that claim that they are ‘sugar free’ often result in using sucralose, which is a synthetic sugar.